How to Clean Fuel Injectors at Home

 When finished take the alligator clips off of the injector, peel off the electrical clip and remove the straw.
 Let the injector air dry.

-#6 Use a Degreaser and Brush for Exterior
+#6 Use a Degreaser and Brush for the Exterior

 If needed, repeat this process for all of your injectors.

 And just like that, your injectors are ready to be installed again!
 We recommended cleaning your fuel injectors about once a year.
-View our selection of diesel injectors.
+View our selection of diesel fuel injectors